BioBoost/course_programming_from_base_to_ace/docs/introduction/03_starting_in_csharp/README.md

 Hello World!

 C:\Program Files\dotnet\dotnet.exe (process 12088) exited with code 0.
 To automatically close the console when debugging stops, enable Tools->Options->Debugging->Automatically close the console when debugging stops.
 Press any key to close this window . . .
 ```

-The terminal and application will automatically close when you press a key on your keyboard.
+Notice that the application terminates after outputting the text to the terminal.
+The window of the terminal stays open for our convenience, so the developer can see what was outputted to the terminal.
+The terminal can be closed by pressing a key on your keyboard.

 While not diving into many details here, there are however a couple of things which can be clarified about the code above.